Thieves target tomato shipments in India as prices soar due to unprecedented shortage

 The farmer, Dharini, told local media that the attack took place just before she and her family could harvest the ripe fruit, spread across two acres of land.

 Wholesale prices of the staple have shot up by 288 per cent in just a month in some regions, according to the Reuters news agency.
-At one shop in the capital Delhi where 1kg of tomatoes cost Rs 39 a month ago, the price was listed as Rs 193 over the weekend and on Monday.
+At one shop in the capital Delhi where 1kg of tomatoes cost Rs39 a month ago, the price was listed as Rs193 on Monday.

 “Despite our best efforts, we are not able to get adequate quantities of tomatoes which pass our stringent quality checks,” notices posted in two McDonald’s stores in Delhi read.

-In northern India’s Varanasi, a shopkeeper posed with “security guards” standing either side of his tomatoes in an apparent protest over the soaring wholesale price.
+In the city of Varanasi a shopkeeper posed with “security guards” standing either side of his tomatoes in an apparent protest over the soaring wholesale price.

 Ajay Fauji claimed to journalists that he had employed the bouncers from 9am to 5pm at his shop in the Lanka area’s market to prevent haggling and altercations with angry customers arguing with him over the spiking prices, though it was later reported that he was an activist for the opposition Samajwadi Party.

 The world’s second largest tomato producer after China, India has suffered a series of blows to the crop this year from erratic weather events.
-The biggest impact appears to have come from Cyclone Biparjoy in Gujarat last month, not only decimating the region’s production but also dismantling key trade routes through western India’s Nashik, Pune and Bengaluru.
+The biggest impact appears to have come from Cyclone Biparjoy in Gujarat last month, which not only distrupted the region’s production but also its key trade routes through western India’s Nashik, Pune and Bengaluru.

 On Sunday, Delhi reported the wettest 24-hour period in July since 1982, and dozens of bridges and highways were washed away in heavy rains across northern India, killing 22.
-This has also severed trade routes across the region, both for tomatoes and other staples scheduled to reach other parts of India.
+This has also severed trade routes across the region, both for tomatoes and other staples.

-Tomatoes have a particularly short shelf-life compared to other staples explains senior trader Dalvinder Singh Bhalla in Asia’s largest wholesale fruits and vegetable market Azadpur Mandi, Delhi, and major growing hubs have been unable to keep up with demand.
+Tomatoes have a short shelf-life compared to other fruit and vegetables, says senior trader Dalvinder Singh Bhalla in Asia’s largest wholesale fruits and vegetable market Azadpur Mandi, Delhi.

 He says that even semi-rotten batches are being sent to market to try and ease the shortage, but that this isn’t enough.

-They knew what was coming and decided to stop growing tomatoes a month back, Mr Bhalla explains, leading to the shortage in supply we are seeing now.

-“Just a month back, we saw tomatoes selling for Rs 6-7 kgs at wholesale prices, now it’s at Rs 100-120 kgs,” the licensed trader says.
+“Just a month back, we saw tomatoes selling for Rs6-7 kgs at wholesale prices, now it’s at Rs100-120kg,” the trader says.
 “Instead of 20 trucks carrying hundreds of kilograms of tomatoes, only five are barely trickling in the morning.”

 Alongside onions and potatoes, tomatoes are one of India’s three largest cultivated, produced and consumed staples – the triumverate known as TOP.
 It is a key ingredient to cuisines across all 28 states and essential for a huge range of dishes, making it vulnerable to extreme price fluctuations if stocks are destroyed.

-Singh says this crisis is a result of the destruction of India’s “off-season” production cycle, and the first pinch of its kind this year following a spike in wheat prices caused in part by the Ukraine conflict.
+Ms Singh says this crisis is a result of the destruction of India’s “off-season” production cycle, and the first pinch of its kind this year following a spike in wheat prices caused by erratic weather patterns earlier this year.

 There will also be no short-term fix, he says, to ease pressure on the tomato market as other neighbouring large producers – Pakistan and Sri Lanka – are going through their own crises.
 Ties with China are not stable enough for India to ask for help, he adds.